tinify/iMessage-Panda-sticker/README.md

 If the TinyPNG service is not able to compress your animated PNG below 500KB, you might have to take other steps to reduce the file size.
-You may have to changey your image so that the dimensions are smaller, or use fewer frames.
+You may have to change your image so that the dimensions are smaller, or use fewer frames.